What do you do when you really want to take a break from marriage?

 I would learn that a great marriage is not something you create on the side.
 You can’t pick and choose; it is not “I’ll have a burger, hold the fries” type of thing.

 It’s all or nothing.
 A beautiful marriage comes from building a strong relationship with God.
 A good marriage is part and parcel of our walk and life in God.

 As a new bride, and as my desperation grew, God began to show me that the answers I sought were to be found in relationship in Him.

-Looking back, I am grateful that God does not supply immediate answers to our problems because the delay forces us to dig deeper.
+Looking back, I am grateful God did not supply immediate answers to my problems because the delay forced me to dig deeper and to grow.

 If God had answered my prayers the first time I prayed, it would have been the last time I sought God with the same hunger and intensity.